 In addition to the shared duties, I have also served as secretary and been able to devote my degree and background in journalism/public relations to promote Potters Place, its classes and our incredible biannual Show & Sales.
-Additionally, I run the studio’s Birthday and Scout Badge Parties Programs, and developed and instruct the Clay Night Out for adults and Kids Try-It workshops.
+Additionally, I ran the studio’s Birthday and Scout Badge Parties Programs, and developed and the Clay Night Out for adults and Kids Try-It workshops.

 The greatest joy that creating pottery brings me is to be able to craft items that reflect my passions.
 Once such major joy is the seashore.
 As resident of Rexhame Beach in Marshfield, MA, I have always appreciated the beauty of the sea’s many treasures.
 Sea glass, shells, weathered driftwood and polished stones are some of the items that I collect and which have inspired me as an artist.
 As I design each unique pottery piece, I try to incorporate the shapes, textures and hues of life by the sea.
 No two pieces are ever exactly alike!

 Each sea-inspired piece of functional art is embellished using imprints of actual shells, starfish and other sea-life that I’ve found on the beaches of our South Shore, as well as from my travels to islands and abroad.
-My pieces can be created in a variety of shapes and sizes, including rectangular, round and oval platters, bowls, pie plates, soap dishes, etc. All pieces are hand-built using stoneware clay and finished with a variety of food-safe glaze combinations.
+My pieces can be created in a variety of shapes and sizes, including rectangular, round and oval platters, bowls, mugs, soap dishes, etc. All pieces are hand-built using stoneware clay and finished with a variety of food-safe glaze combinations.

 Please “LIKE” me on Facebook … (EarthElements Pottery) .
 Feel free to email me with your questions or feedback! thanks Carolyn